 The weight lifter in the image is an academic student.
 There is the unstated expectation in this learning environment (Greek-style) that the participants will remember what the teacher/preacher says.
 If you want to know more, then study more and read more.
 Join a 2nd Bible study, or even a third.
 Gain as much Biblical knowledge as you can.
 Because Greek logic tells us that the more knowledge you possess, the more able you will be to live for Christ and stand against the enemy’s schemes.

 Yet every statistic shows what you and I know.
 The church is in decline.
 Baptisms are down.
-Small group Bible study is a declining option among members of churches across the country.
+Small-group Bible study is a declining option among church members across the country.
 Is it possible they think they are carrying enough ‘weight’?
 Or perhaps they realize that 20% of what is coming out of their database isn’t life-changing for them?

-Academic discipleship does not produce the results we think they should because academic discipleship is focused on getting data into the database, not on how it comes out.
+Academic discipleship does not produce the results we think it should because academic discipleship is focused on getting data into the database, not on how it comes out.

 The juggler, on the other hand, is also concerned about doctrine and principles of Biblical interpretation.
 But the data enters the juggler’s database through (Hebraic-style) connections, analysis, actions, and reactions.
 And these categories involve thoughtful conversation, not passive listening.